randall-coding/opensupports-docker/tutorial.md

 Visit http://localhost:5543/admin to login with your admin email and password.

-Create your first ticket by clicking the "Ticket" tab in the nav bar and then "+ Create Ticket"
+Create your first ticket by clicking the "Ticket" tab in the top navigation and then click "+ Create Ticket".

-You've now created your first ticket.
+You've now created your first ticket, congrats!
+See the guides below for further reading to explore all the Open Supports features.

 ## References